Learning Long-Range Dependencies with Temporal Predictive Coding: Introduction

 \section{Introduction}

-Backpropagation of errors (BP) \cite{rumelhart1986learning} has long served as the dominant algorithm for training artificial neural networks (ANNs), powering breakthroughs in computer vision \cite{10.5555/2999134.2999257}, natural language processing \cite{DBLP:journals/corr/abs-1810-04805}, and reinforcement learning \cite{mnih2013playingatarideepreinforcement}.
-In recent years, the scale of ANNs has exploded, with networks now containing billions of parameters.
-Training these models is becoming prohibitively expensive, especially in terms of energy consumption.
-This has led to growing concerns about the environmental impact and long-term sustainability of the field \cite{DBLP:journals/corr/abs-1907-10597}, prompting the search for learning algorithms with lower energy demands.
+Backpropagation of errors (BP) \cite{rumelhart1986learning} has long served as the dominant algorithm for training artificial neural networks, powering breakthroughs in computer vision \cite{10.5555/2999134.2999257}, natural language processing \cite{DBLP:journals/corr/abs-1810-04805}, and reinforcement learning \cite{mnih2013playingatarideepreinforcement}.
+However, as models continue to grow to billions of parameters, training them is becoming prohibitively expensive, both computationally and energetically.
+This has led to growing concerns about the environmental impact and long-term sustainability of the field \cite{DBLP:journals/corr/abs-1907-10597}, and has prompted the search for learning algorithms with lower resource demands.

 Motivated by the efficiency of biological intelligence, neuroscience-inspired alternatives to BP have started to gain traction.
-The brain is subjected to strict resource constraints, reasoning and learning with a fraction of the energy of its artificial counterparts.
-Inspired by this, several works have explored the potential of biologically-inspired learning algorithms as a pathway towards more efficient learning systems \cite{xie2003equivalence, scellier2017equilibriumpropagationbridginggap,song_inferring_2024}.
-These algorithms suit neuromorphic hardware, which leverages local, parallelisable computation to replicate the low-power design of the brain.
+The brain operates under strict resource constraints, reasoning and learning with a fraction of the energy of its artificial counterparts.
+Inspired by this, several recent works have explored the potential of biologically inspired learning algorithms as a pathway towards more efficient learning systems \cite{xie2003equivalence, scellier2017equilibriumpropagationbridginggap, song_inferring_2024}, many of which are attractive from a hardware perspective due to their compatibility with the design principles of neuromorphic and edge computing platforms \cite{davies2018loihi}.

-Predictive Coding (PC) \cite{Rao1999Predictive} has emerged as a promising neuroscience-inspired alternative to BP that has the potential to address these energy concerns.
-With roots in theories of cortical function \cite{Mumford1991,Mumford1992}, information theory \cite{Atick2011,Attneave1954}, and ties to variational inference \cite{Friston2003, Friston2005,Friston2008}, PC presents a method of credit assignment consisting of local, parallelisable operations.

-Recent works have demonstrated that parameter updates produced by PC algorithms can approximate those of BP \cite{Whittington2017AnAO,DBLP:journals/corr/abs-2006-04182} and, under certain conditions, match them exactly \cite{NEURIPS2020_fec87a37,salvatori2023reversedifferentiationpredictivecoding}.
-This suggests PC has the potential to replicate the strong empirical results of BP via purely local computation.
-When these equivalence constraints are relaxed, PC has been shown to outperform BP in terms of sample efficiency, robustness, and in online scenarios \cite{song_inferring_2024} with recent work demonstrating PC-derived gradients approximate higher-order updates \cite{mali2024tightstabilityconvergencerobustness}.